 Every minute in the course aims to develop your clinical reasoning and practical skills.

-Busy clinically relevant and interactive teaching style.
+Busy, clinically relevant, and interactive teaching style.

-Case studies discussions, demonstration, practice.
-REPEAT.
+Case study discussions, demonstration, practice, REPEAT.